Pixel-Based Similarities as an Alternative to Neural Data for Improving Convolutional Neural Network Adversarial Robustness: Conclusion and Discussion

+In our (limited) experiments, we also observed that the trends across different attacks tend to align (Fig.~\ref{fig:trade-off}).
+Consequently, a quick Gaussian-noise evaluation is often sufficient to screen viable $(\alpha, Th)$ pairs before conducting more expensive robustness tests.

-\section{Conclusion and discussion}
+\section{Conclusion and Discussion}

-Extracting the working principles of the brain to advance AI is a long-term goal of neuroscience.
-To further this goal, we examined a brain-inspired method for adversarial robustness proposed by \citet{li2019learning}.
-This method uses neural recordings from the brain to align learned representations in an artificial neural network with brain representations through a regularization term added to the training loss.
-We extracted the core working principle behind this regularizer and proposed a simple, pixel-based regularization scheme that achieves similar performance, and gave an intuitive interpretation of our method.
-These findings contribute to the broader objective of leveraging brain-inspired principles to advance AI.\\
+Extracting computational principles from the brain to advance AI is a central long-term goal in neuroscience.
+Motivated by this objective, we revisited the brain-inspired regularization method of \cite{li2019learning}, which aligns CNN representations with neural representations via a similarity-based penalty derived from large-scale neural recordings.
+We identified the core mechanism underlying this regularizer and proposed a simple dataset-based variant that achieves comparable robustness without requiring neural data.
+Our formulation also provides an intuitive interpretation of the regularizer.